-One of the the two types of government backed investments that we are involved in is asylum seeker investments.
+One of the the two types of local council supported investments that we are involved in is social housing investments.
 But why do we specialise in such schemes?

-Why We Chose to Focus on Government Backed Leases?
+Why We Chose to Focus on Council Supported Leases?

-From a social perspective, the primary driver for asylum seeker housing needs are due to global conflicts, civil war and socio-political grievances, leading to an increased number of asylum seekers and displaced individuals.
+From a social perspective, the primary driver for social tenant housing needs are due to global conflicts, civil war and socio-political grievances, leading to an increased number of displaced individuals.

 It will be surprising for most people to read that the UK is not in the top 10 recipient countries for asylum seekers and refugees.
 It isn’t even the number one European destination; that position belongs to Germany.

 Whilst the UK is seen as a good place to seek refuge from unfortunate events, the general UK policy seems like it's designed to deter those seeking refuge and gives the impression that it is somewhat hostile towards individuals that do arrive on UK shores.

 It goes beyond the scope of Aston Eaves to have a political leaning in this matter, but we are simply inferring conclusions from what we see in the press.

 What is current UK Government Policy in Practice?